wp-plugins/comprehensive-google-map-plugin/readme.txt

 9. When having marker Geo mashup, you can display in the info bubble marker's original post and post content excerpt instead of normally address and lat/long

 == Changelog ==

+= 9.0.4.2 =
+* Enhancement: Documentation update and some code clean up

 = 9.0.4.1 =
 * Experimental: Increased waiting times between HTTP requests to Google's Geocoder service